 They even provided a slightly aggressive but accurate cover of Santigold’s Disparate Youth, a real treat for the audience: a familiar song by one of the most exciting artists of the moment performed in a gritty stripped down fashion.
 They closed with their latest single, Part Time Lover, a bittersweet song with a simple structure but ever so catchy chorus that we can all relate to.

 Matt Di Salvo

-Watch the video of Part Time Lover here:
+Watch The Tricks performing Part Time Lover here: